Jacobo149/Sharded_Warehouse/README.md

 ### Workload
 The workload will produce a series of transactions to be completed across shards asyncronously.
 Transactions not yet processed will be held in a transaction pool until they are processed.

+### UI
+The UI will access the processed transactions in order.
+Rectangles correspond to warehouses.
+Arrows correspond to transactions.
+There will be a queue in the top right of the screen to show the stack of transactions as they are being processed.

 ### TODO:
 - Make simple interface to interact with the application